woodRock/fishy-business/docs/source/minutes.rst

     * DL procedures coerce output that is fine-tuned by mechanistic model.
     * layers are differnetiable and so errors can be back-propoogated for trainig together.

+Real-world
+    * models that are deploted in real-world domains
+    * it can be expensive, time/money, to generate high-quality annotated label data.

+Toy dataset
+    * This is differnet to real-world dataset.
+    * must suit DL methods, and benchmarks, from CHAI.
+    * Task: Fuzy waterflow model, standard task in CHAT.

+Causal inference:
+    * Causal nference as Baysian inference
+    * Sufficient samples sufficiency
+    * can derive counterfactual explanations that mimic causal inference.
+    * i.e. examples of almost every <diseases>
+    * go from bayesian association to causal inference

+Contrastive learning
+    * compare two patients
+    * ask doctors if there was a difference in the decision
+    * intuition: what if?... scenarios, long tail of edge cases, e.g. Tesla FSD.
+    * outliers
+    * catastrophic forgetting

+Causality
+    * Proximal <eligible> distal causaility (work in progress).

+Robots
+    * Automated annotator
+    * semi-supervised artificial learning
+    * <eligble>taining generator

+Strucutred missingness
+    *  learning from data with structure missingness - published in Natur MI 2023.
+    * e.g. bias to minorites, access to healthcare, bias inherent to dataset.
+    * goal: can missingness itself be a singal for bias in large scale health datasets.

+Quantify uncertainty
+    * Conformal predictions to quantify uncertainty.
+    * CHAI applications domains do not trust black-box models.
+    * Doctos want to be the ones making the decisions.
+    * AI-powered tools can assist, but not replace, doctors.

+Conformal validation:
+    1. training
+    2. validation
+    3. conformal validation
+    4. test

+Prostate cancer
+    * Application: quantifying uncertainy in automated prostate cancer detection

+DLSS
+    * low-resolution image modailty, DLSS :math:`\to` high-resolution image modality, e.g. MRI.
+    * foundational models: transformers, neural rendering, GANs, etc...

+Projects:
+    1. Responsible AI in social media and health care.
+    2. Global Partnership on AI (GPAI)
+    3. 3D shape analysis of Lithic Fragments (Maori stone tools)
+    * AI:  mechanstic models + deep learning

+IEEE CIM - IEEE Computation Intelligence Magazine
+    * Special issue on AI for health care.
+    * Guest editor: Tapabrata Rohan Chakraborty

 2023-11-01 - Health + AI Seminar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~